-The modeling results for both the individual EEMs and bundled EEM (if any) analysis under the Enhanced Performance Track shall be provided in the PEA Report.
+The modeling results for both the individual EEMs and bundled EEM (if any) analysis under the Enhanced Performance Track shall be provided in the PEA, PcEA and Verification reports.
 The presented results shall be consistent in format with the text, sample tables, and figures provided in the template.